LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 resolution (~10 Hz) with deconvolution of the pupillary response.[@WierdaEtAl2012; @McCloyEtAl2016]

-Prior work has shown that the pupillary response co-varies with differences in memory demands,[@Taylor1981] sentence complexity,[@AhernBeatty1981] lexical frequency of isolated written words,[@PapeshGoldinger2012] or difficulty of mathematical operations.[@HessPolt1964]  In the auditory domain, larger pupil dilations have been reported in response to decreased speech intelligibility due to background noise,[@ZekveldEtAl2010] speech maskers versus fluctuating noise maskers,[@KoelewijnEtAl2012] and severity of spectral degradation of spoken sentences.[@WinnEtAl2015]  The pupillary response has also emerged as a measure of listening effort, which has been defined as “the mental exertion required to attend to, and understand, an auditory message.”[@McGarrigleEtAl2014]  In this guise, pupillometry has been used in several studies to investigate the effects of age and hearing loss on listening effort.[@ZekveldEtAl2011;
+Prior work has shown that the pupillary response co-varies with differences in memory demands,[@Taylor1981] sentence complexity,[@AhernBeatty1981] lexical frequency of isolated written words,[@PapeshGoldinger2012] or difficulty of mathematical operations.[@HessPolt1964]  In the auditory domain, larger pupil dilations have been reported in response to decreased speech intelligibility due to background noise,[@ZekveldEtAl2010] speech maskers versus fluctuating noise maskers,[@KoelewijnEtAl2012] and severity of spectral degradation of spoken sentences.[@WinnEtAl2015]  The pupillary response has also emerged as a measure of listening effort, which has been defined as “the mental exertion required to attend to, and understand, an auditory message,”[@McGarrigleEtAl2014] or, more broadly, as “the deliberate allocation of mental resources to overcome obstacles in goal pursuit when carrying out a task” involving listening.[@PichoraFullerEtAl2016]  In this guise, pupillometry has been used in several studies to investigate the effects of age and hearing loss on listening effort.[@ZekveldEtAl2011; @KuchinskyEtAl2013; @WinnEtAl2015]
-@KuchinskyEtAl2013; @WinnEtAl2015]

 Recent evidence suggests that the pupillary response is also sensitive to auditory attention.
 Dividing attention between two auditory streams is known